Unbiased Carpet Buying Information for Homeowners

 Just for fun...
 As Gomer Pyle would say...
 Surprise!
 Surprise!
 Surprise!

 It's very likely you will be faced with numerous extra fees & charges tacked-on to your final bill.
-Final bill?
+What do you mean...a final bill?

 Yes!
-They will require that you pay for the entire carpet job in full before they place your carpet order, the final bill comes on the day of installation when the installer determines that your job requires additional labor, add-ons for moving furniture, or any extra labor costs, fees or handling of materials that is considered beyond their limited definition of a "Basic" carpet installation.
+They will require that you pay for the entire carpet job in full before they place your carpet order, then the final bill comes on the day of installation when the installer determines that your job requires additional labor, unexpected add-ons for moving furniture, or any forgotten extra labor costs, extra fees for handling of materials, or anything that they consider beyond the limited definition of a "Basic" carpet installation.

 What about Home Depot's Low-Price Guarantee?